AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Modified_Moving_Average_(MMA).md

 ## Indicator parameters

-MMA indicator needs three parameters, as SMA and EMA: mapping with value field in it, period and a type of series to be displayed as:
+MMA indicator needs three parameters, as SMA and EMA: mapping with the `"value"` field in it, period and a type of series to be displayed as:

 ```
 var mma10 = plot.mma(mapping, 10, "column");